EnviroDIY/Arduino-SDI-12/README.md

 - Any pin (except 4 on the zero)

 **ESP8266:**
-- Any pin
+- Any GPIO, except GPIO16

 **ESP32:**
-- Any pin
+- Any GPIO

 Note that not all of these pins are available with our [Variants and Branches](https://github.com/EnviroDIY/Arduino-SDI-12#variants-and-branches), below.